TJ9867/nand_flash_dump/README.md

 ```

 ## TODO: `pio` version
-There's a PIO version I'm attempting to build, however that's going to be used once a working version of the repo.
+There's a PIO version I'm attempting to build, however that's going to be developed once there's a working version of the repo.

 ## Connect to Dumper Manually
 1. Plugin the Pico / Flash the Firmware (hold button while plugging in, copy the `.uf2` produced by build onto the PICO drive that appears)